 10. Reasonable employer actions can easily run afoul of the National Labor Relations Act and its many interpretations made through the NLRB and the courts.
 The potential gets much worse during union organizing.

 For example, telling employees to stop standing around talking about their work schedules and to get back to work may violate the right of workers to protected concerted activity, depending on the circumstances.
 In the case example presented, a reasonable employer action – auditing driver fare collections – turned into anti-union behavior.
 These kinds of situations make it easy for the NLRB or courts to find an employer violated employee rights.

-11. A labor relations consultant can assist with identifying potential problems that could inadvertently support union organizing.
+11. A certified labor relations professional can assist with identifying potential problems that could inadvertently support union organizing.
 These could include things like policies and planned schedule changes.
-Getting an impartial perspective helps to keep the business union free.
+Getting an impartial perspective helps to keep the business union-free.